Strategies

 • Establish an interdisciplinary safety committee to lead organizational actions for incorporating safety into all transportation related functions.

-• Promote proven engineering countermeasures (see Public Works section) and include safety as a scoring criterion in project prioritization and selection.
+• Promote proven engineering countermeasures (see Public Works on page 36) and include safety as a scoring criterion in project prioritization and selection.

 • Encourage cities to adopt a Vision Zero (www.visionzeronetwork.org) approach to addressing transportation safety, including Complete Streets or Livable Streets.